 39% lower turnover

-Applicants at this large company in the Southern US were 39% less likely to leave the company if they scored well on one of the Optimize Hire Pre-Employment Tests.
-There were about 150 applicants studied in this sample.
+Job applicants at this company in the Southern US who earned high scores on their Optimize Hire Pre-Employment Test had 39% lower turnover than low scorers.
+There were just under 150 applicants studied in this sample.

 16.1% less likely to turn over